Tissue Flap Surgery for Breast Reconstruction

 How Well It Works

 Most women who have tissue flap surgery are happy with the results.
-Compared to breast reconstruction with implants, tissue flap procedures require a longer surgery and recovery time but result in a more natural-looking breast.
+Compared to breast reconstruction with implants, tissue flap procedures require a longer surgery and recovery time but can result in a breast that looks and feels more natural.

 Many of the risks associated with breast reconstruction are the same as those with any surgery: infection, poor wound healing, bleeding, or a reaction to the anesthesia used in surgery.